How to Build an Insulated Cathedral Ceiling

 To summarize, there are three ways to build an unvented roof assembly:

 - Install a layer of closed-cell spray foam against the underside of the roof sheathing, and fill the rest of the rafter cavity with an air-permeable insulation.
+Again, this type of assembly is designed to dry to the interior, so the assembly should never include an interior polyethylene vapor barrier.

 - R-5 foam for Climate Zones 1-3,